PriyankaKumari-2002/Microsoft-Engage-22/readme.md

 ## 🚩 Future Scopes:-
 Feature | Explanation
 ------------ | -------------
-Deployment of Genetic Disease Detection Model |   Deploying genetic disease detection model and integrating on
+Deployment of Genetic Disease Detection Model |   Deploying genetic disease detection model and integrating it on website.
-           website.
 Skin Disease Detection  | Making Skin Disease Detection model using face recognition and adding it as one more service OTP Security System | Automatic OTP Snder on mobile and email during login as one more security layer using WebOTP API.